 The Veterans class is for dogs who are 7 years or older and have an obedience title.
 The exercises used are the same as Novice, so most dogs can compete well into advanced age.

 The ultimate in fun!
 This class brings 4 dog/handler teams into the ring at the same time, working most of the Novice exercises, hopefully like a drill team in precision.
 The one difference from Novice is that the Recall exercise includes a drop in the center of the ring.
 The dogs are called and dropped in the center one-by-one, then all are called to front simultaneously.
-The dogs need not be the same breed, but how cute would a team of 4 Welsh be!!
+The dogs need not be the same breed, but how cute would a team of 4 Welshies be!!